-Another approach to investigating pronunciation variation is to use the transcriptions of the underlying speech signal.
-By using transcriptions, an abstraction of the acoustic signal is obtained which can be used to assess pronunciation differences between groups of speakers.
+Another approach to investigating pronunciation variation is the use of transcriptions to describe the pronunciation of a speaker.
+By using transcriptions, a representative encoding of the impression of the acoustic signal is obtained which can be used to assess pronunciation differences between groups of speakers.
 Even though “[t]ranscription is a messy thing” (Kerswill & Wright, 1990, p.
 273), transcriptions are frequently used in dialectometry where aggregate analyses based on a large set of linguistic items are instrumental for obtaining an objective view of dialectal variation and its social, geographical and lexical determinants (see Wieling and Nerbonne, 2015 for an overview).
-Obviously, a clear drawback of using transcriptions is that the speech signal is segmented into discrete units, which means that co-articulation effects are generally ignored.
+A clear advantage of using transcriptions is that they are excellently suited for a quantitative analysis (see, e.g., Wieling et al., 2012).
+A drawback of using transcriptions is that the speech signal is segmented into discrete units, which means that fine-grained subphonemic (phonetic) differences, such as co-articulation effects, are frequently ignored (as these are less reliably transcribed; Goeman, 1999, p.35).
+Of course, for a careful phonetic analysis, a narrow transcription is clearly necessary.
+For example, Sebregts (2015) distinguished many different pronunciations of /r/ by several hundred Dutch speakers through a careful phonetic analysis.

 Instead of focusing on transcriptions based on the acoustic signal, it is also possible to examine the articulatory gestures underlying speech (i.e. the movement of lips and tongue, etc. involved in its production; Browman and Goldstein, 1992).
-Given that ease of articulation is one of the known factors driving linguistic change (Sweet, 1888), this also makes sense from a diachronic perspective.
+Given that ease of articulation is important for linguistic change (Sweet, 1888; see also Sebregts, 2015, Ch.
+7.3.3), this also makes sense from a diachronic perspective.
+Furthermore, focusing on the articulatory gestures will provide more details about the pronunciations than can be identified on the basis of the (discrete) transcriptions.
 Only a limited number of studies have investigated dialect and sociolinguistic variation by focusing on the movement of the speech articulators.
 Most of these studies have employed either electropalatography (EPG) or ultrasound tongue imaging.
 With EPG, the contact between the tongue and the hard palate is monitored with a custom-made speaker-specific artificial palate containing several electrodes.
 Corneau (2000) applied this method to compare the palatalization gestures in the production of /t/ and /d/ between Belgium French and Québec French, and Recasens and Espinosa (2007) used it to investigate differences in the pronunciation of fricatives and affricates in two variants of Catalan.
 While EPG only contains information about the tongue’s position when it is touching the palate, ultrasound tongue imaging is able to track most of the tongue surface as it moves during the whole utterance.
-The sociolinguistic relevance of tracking the shape of the tongue was clearly shown by Lawson, Scobbie and Stuart-Smith (2011), who demonstrated that /r/ pronunciation in Scottish English was socially stratified, with middle-class speakers generally using bunched articulations, while working-class speakers more frequently used tongue-tip raised variants.
-Consequently, Lawson et al. (2011, p.257) suggest that “articulatory data are an essential component in an integrated account of socially-stratified variation.”
+The sociolinguistic relevance of tracking the shape of the tongue was clearly shown by Lawson et al. (2011), who demonstrated that /r/ pronunciation in Scottish English was socially stratified, with middle-class speakers generally using bunched articulations, while working-class speakers more frequently used tongue-tip raised variants.
+Consequently, Lawson et al. (2011, p.257) suggest that “articulatory data are an essential component in an integrated account of socially-stratified variation”.